Should I work with a digital agency? Or a freelancer? ... how do I choose?!

-Ever felt like, as a business owner or manager, you’re juggling 10 things at once while spinning a few plates on your head?
+Ever felt like, as a business owner or marketing manager, you’re juggling 10 things at once while spinning a few plates on your head?
 There are so many things to take care of, that sometimes it seems as if there are not enough hours in the day.

 One of the most important pieces to building a successful business is making sure that you have an incredibly strong marketing approach.
 Who you choose to build your marketing strategy will make all the difference.
 You can choose to go with a digital agency.
-Or, you can decide to work with a freelance marketer.
+Or, you can decide to work with a freelance digital marketer.

-The right time to decide
+The right time to decide on agency vs freelancer

 Early on in the startup phase, it might have made sense for you to take care of digital marketing.
 After all—you know your own brand voice and tone.
 But now, business is booming and you’ve got 101 other things to do.
-Isn’t it time you branched out and hired some complementary marketing services?
+Isn’t it time you branched out and hired some complimentary marketing services?

 But I wondered whether I should be looking for a freelancer or a digital agency.
 As a small or medium-sized business, this is a common dilemma that doesn’t always get the attention it deserves.